 This is a tough question to answer.
 While fibroids don’t always create issues for women wanting to become pregnant, they have been associated with a higher rate of miscarriage.
 Unlike a hysterectomy, UFE leaves your uterus intact.

 The effects of UFE on fertility and pregnancy are inconclusive.
 If you’re of child-bearing age and want to have children in the future, you should talk to your doctor before having any type of treatment for your fibroids.

-To learn if you’re a candidate for UFE, call 9868887666 to schedule an appointment with vascular specialist Dr. Sheorain, best doctor for uterine fibroid treatment without surgery in India.
+To learn if you’re a candidate for Uterine fibroid embolization (UFE), call 9868887666 to schedule an appointment with vascular specialist Dr. Sheorain, best doctor for uterine fibroid embolization, fibroid treatment without surgery in India.